The following eight activities help children remember letters and letter sounds and make teaching reading a more tactile, hands on experience.

-Teaching reading with modeling clay or play dough type products helps children learn letters and letter sounds.
-Make six inch square cards and print one large letter on each one.
-The children cover the letter lines with modeling clay.
+Providing modeling clay or play dough type products helps children learn letters and letter sounds.
+Make six-inch square cards and print one large letter on each one.
+Children cover the letter lines with rolled modeling clay (great for fine motor skills too) .

 2. Bring letter sound items for Show and Tell

-Have each child bring an item for Show and Tell that begins with a certain letter sound.
-Display the items, then help the children classify them into groups and count them.
-Example: Eight of the items that begin with "Mmm" are toys, three are books, etc...
+Ask each child bring an item for Show and Tell that begins with a certain letter sound.
+Display the items, then work with the children to classify them into groups and count them.
+Example: Eight of the items that begin with “Mmm” are toys, three are books, etc… In what other ways could we sort them?

 3. Teaching Reading with Sound “I Spy”